-Even though this is only a 3 mile round trip hike, it’s not what I’d consider super easy.
-It has a section up steep slick rock that will certainly wake up the thighs.
+Even though this is only a 3-mile round-trip hike, it’s not what I’d consider super easy.
+It has a section of steep slick rock that will certainly wake up the thighs.

 If it’s hot, be sure to do this hike early or late, and even if it’s not hot, hike it early or late to avoid the long line of crowds that want to get IG famous with a picture under the arch.